 We can also help if English is not your first language.
 However, we recommend that you always try to find a friend or relative who can speak or read English to help you with your enquiry initially.
 This will help both you and us to deal with your needs more effectively.

-If you need advice or any support in completing this form, please contact Sue Carr, Corporate Complaints and Resilience Officer, telephone 01304 872322 as soon as possible or contact your local Citizens Advice Bureau, Law Centre or other advice centre.
+If you need advice or any support in completing this form, please contact the Corporate Services Officer on telephone 01304 872322 as soon as possible or contact your local Citizens Advice Bureau, Law Centre or other advice centre.

 Press and Publicity